Deionte Knight: Toronto Argonauts

 Knight was drafted in the second round, 10th overall, in the 2022 CFL draft by the Toronto Argonauts and signed with the team on May 20, 2022.
 He began the 2022 season on the injured list but made his professional debut on August 20, 2022, against the Calgary Stampeders.
 He returned to the injured list shortly after, but returned near the end of the season, including making his first career start on October 29, 2022, against the Montreal Alouettes.
 In total, Knight played in four regular season games where he recorded two defensive tackles.
 He was on the injured list during the post-season, including when the Argonauts won the 109th Grey Cup championship.

 Knight made the team's active roster following training camp in 2023 and had three defensive tackles as a back-up in the season-opening game.
 He played in 17 regular season games where he had 17 defensive tackles, two sacks, and one forced fumble.

 To begin the 2024 season, Knight was a healthy scratch on the one-game injured list, but dressed for the team's next two games without recording a statistic.
 He was then moved to the practice roster on July 1, 2024.

 Hamilton Tiger-Cats

 On July 3, 2024, Knight was claimed off of the Argonauts' practice roster by the Hamilton Tiger-Cats.
 He dressed in 12 regular season games as a backup where he recorded four defensive tackles.
 He was transferred to the practice roster for the last two games of the season where his contract expired on October 26, 2024.

 Ottawa Redblacks

 On December 6, 2024, Knight signed with the Ottawa Redblacks.
 He was released during training camp on May 21, 2025.
 He re-signed with the Redblacks on September 2, 2025.
+He played in three games where he recorded one defensive tackle.
+He was released in the following off-season on January 23, 2026.